How to write an effective meta-description?

 • Do they want a quick answer to a question?

 Here you can use existing search results as templates.
-Google strives to provide the most relevant results to users.
-So, look for commonalities in the snippets on the first page of results and use them wisely in your meta description.
+Google strives to provide the most relevant results for users.
+So look for commonalities in the snippets on the first results page and use them wisely in your meta description.

 • Use the active voice